NFL Week 16 odds, lines, spreads: Picks, predictions, best bets today

 SportsLine's advanced model has locked in its NFL bets today from 10,000 simulations

 There are more road favorites than home teams giving points, according to the Week 16 NFL odds.
-Amongst those home dogs are Giants (+2.5) versus the Vikings, the Panthers (+3) against the Bucs and the Titans (+2.5) against a Chiefs squad that lost Patrick Mahomes to a torn ACL and has been eliminated from playoff contention.
+Amongst those home dogs are Giants (+2.5) versus the Vikings, the Panthers (+3) against the Bucs and the Titans (+2.5) against a Chiefs squad that lost Patrick Mahomes to a torn ACL, has been eliminated from playoff contention and will roll with Gardner Minshew under center.
 All of the updated Week 16 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 16 NFL picks now.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters Week 16 on a 52-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.